Normal knee MRI

 Naturally, in order to assess pathologic knee imaging, it is necessary to know the appearance of a normal knee MRI.
 This article will provide a simple guide on the basics of the MRI and how to recognize and assess the most important structures on a normal knee MRI, including its bones, cartilage and ligaments.
 Then to wrap it up, we will give you a basic description of how to look out for any pathologic changes in these structures.

-Axial: makes cross-sections of the shoulder from top to bottom.
+Axial: Makes cross-sections of the knee from top to bottom.

 - How to read a normal knee MRI